ilghazaoui/kotoba-hunters/README.md

   - `tile-touch` – very short blip for each tile touched/entered during a drag,
   - `word-match` – ascending tone when a word is found,
   - `game-complete` – short celebratory melody (sequence of notes),
-  - `ui-soft` – subtle click for UI changes (levels, grid size, hints, word list tab).
+  - `ui-soft` – subtle click for UI changes (levels, grid size, hints, word list tab, gear controls).
 - **Haptics**:
   - `navigator.vibrate` is used when available, with short patterns (10–40 ms, or `[50, 80, 50]` for game completion).

 `playSound(id, { vibrate })` is called from:

 - `Grid.tsx` – start of selection and each new tile along the drag path,
-- `App.tsx` – for word match, game complete, level/grid size changes, hints toggle,
+- `App.tsx` – for word match, game complete, level/grid size changes, hints toggle, and controls gear,
 - `WordList.tsx` – on the Word List tab toggle.

 No external audio assets are required.